Petopp/Udacity_Project_2/README.md

 ![image](https://user-images.githubusercontent.com/41972011/117185420-1c0caa80-adda-11eb-8372-f89a7f6b393e.png)

-Final in this step, we are testing the enpoint.py Python programm the coummincation.
+ we have also testet the endpoint by running the endpoint.py Python-file.
+ The result of the test can be seen as the output of the Python-Script below:

 ![image](https://user-images.githubusercontent.com/41972011/117185603-4e1e0c80-adda-11eb-9336-82695084f1fe.png)

-In addition to that, we have also testet the endpoint by running the endpoint.py Python-file.
-The result of the test can be seen as the output of the Python-Script below:

 ## 5. Publish the Pipeline